 And that's why I wanted to make this kit available: as a living testimony to the birth of the computer revolution.

-You’ll receive a professionally made printed circuit board with all components, ready for you to assemble.
+You'll receive a professionally made printed circuit board with all components and a printed manual, ready for you to assemble.

 This is the same processor that is used in the Arduino Uno.
 It arrives pre-programmed with Mark Wilson's open-source Kenbak-1 emulation.